One day left to get featured at TechCrunch Disrupt Berlin’s Startup Battlefield – TechCrunch

 Founders.
 The clock is ticking.
 Applications for Startup Battlefield at Disrupt Berlin 2019 are closing in just about 24 hours.

-On December 11-12, TechCrunch will feature the top early-stage startups from around the world in the most renowned on-stage pitch competition in the world – Startup Battlefield.
+On December 11-12, TechCrunch will feature the top early-stage startups from around the world in the most renowned onstage pitch competition in the world — Startup Battlefield.
 Companies are battling for $50,000 in equity-free prize money, the infamous Disrupt Cup and the attention of press and investors from around the world.

-You’ll join the leave of highly successful Startup Battlefield Alumni, including N26, JukeDeck, Dropbox, GetAround, Mint.com, and more.
-All together, the 857 companies that have launched with Startup Battlefield have raised over $8.9 billion in funding, with 113 successful exits (IPOs and acquisitions).
+You’ll join a group of highly successful Startup Battlefield alumni, including N26, JukeDeck, Dropbox, Getaround, Mint.com and more.
+Altogether, the 857 companies that have launched with Startup Battlefield have raised over $8.9 billion in funding, with 113 successful exits (IPOs and acquisitions).

-It’s simply.
+It’s simple.
 Startups from any part of the world and any industry can apply.
-Companies must be early stage, pre-major publicity and have a minimally viable product to demo live on stage.
-TechCrunch editors review the applications and select the top 3-5% of companies that apply – more competitive than college!
+Companies must be early-stage, pre-major publicity and have a minimally viable product to demo live on stage.
+TechCrunch editors review the applications and select the top 3-5% of companies that apply — more competitive than college!

-After being selected, founders will go through a mini-accelerator with the Startup Battlefield team, where we will train you on your pitch, go-to-market strategy, on stage talent and set you up for the biggest, most public launch on the largest tech stage in the world.
-Teams pitch for 6 minutes including a live demo, followed by a 6 min Q&A with our esteemed judges – VCs, angels and heads of major companies.
+After being selected, founders will go through a mini-accelerator with the Startup Battlefield team, where we will train you on your pitch, go-to-market strategy and onstage talent, and set you up for the biggest, most public launch on the largest tech stage in the world.
+Teams pitch for six minutes, including a live demo, followed by a six-minute Q&A with our esteemed judges — VCs, angels and heads of major companies.

-If you make it to the final round, you simply pitch on stage again with the same pitch in front of a brand new set of judges.
+If you make it to the final round, you simply pitch onstage again with the same pitch in front of a brand new set of judges.
 These judges debate and decide the final winner of the competition and the startup that gets to bring home $50,000 and the Disrupt Cup.

 Participating in Startup Battlefield gets you a whole suite of perks.
 We’re talking free exhibition space in Startup Alley for both days of Disrupt, invitations to private events, backstage access, CrunchMatch — our free business-matching platform — free subscriptions to Extra Crunch and a ticket to all future TechCrunch events.
 That’s some major value right there.